-The registry which hold the information which kevs on context menus to show HKEY CURRENT USER\Software\TortoiseSVN\ContextMenuEntriesMaskLow and are HKEY\CURRENT\USER\Software\TortoiseSVN\ContextMenuEntriesMaskHigh.
+The registry keys which hold the information on which context menus to show are HKEY_CURRENT_USER\Software\TortoiseSVN\ContextMenuEntriesMaskLow and HKEY CURRENT USER\Software\TortoiseSVN\ContextMenuEntriesMaskHigh.

 Each of these registry entries is a DWORD value, with each bit corresponding to a specific menu entry.
 A set bit means the corresponding menu entry is deactivated.